atomist-skills/github-secret-scanner-skill/README.md

 # How to use secret-scanning

-1. **Configure the skill, set file glob patterns, additional regular expressions and whitelist values**
+1. **Configure the skill, set file glob patterns, additional regular expressions and exceptions**

 2. **Every time you push to a repository, Secret Scanner will scan and report detected secrets in a GitHub Check**